mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/fixed-decimal-methods.md

 ### IsBlanks\`\`1([FixedString{\\`\\`0}](/reference/asna-qsys-runtime/fixed-string{``0}.html))

-Tests a string to see if it's spaces.
+Tests a string to see if it's all blanks (' ').

 ```cs
 IsBlanks``1(ASNA.QSys.Runtime.FixedString{``0} arg);